yawarasuuna/ethresearch-reddit-bot/README.md

 1. Go to [Reddit's App Preferences](https://www.reddit.com/prefs/apps)
 2. Click "Create App" or "Create Another App"
 3. Fill in the following:
-   - Name: ETHResearchBot (or your preferred name)
+   - Name: ETHResearchSocialsBot (or your preferred name)
    - App type: Script
    - Description: Bot that posts ETH research updates
    - About URL: Your GitHub repository URL